Do You Need A Personal Trainer?

-- Does he/she have a resource group of medical professionals like: cardiologist, physical therapist, chiropractor, registered dietitian/nutritionist, and other fitness specialists?
+- Does he/she have a resource group of medical professionals?
+These include a cardiologist, physical therapist, chiropractor, registered dietitian/nutritionist, and other fitness specialists.

 - What are his/her personal training rates, costs and fees?
-Call health clubs near you to determine the average rate in you area, to make sure you don't overpay.
+Call health clubs near you to determine the average rate in your area.
+Make sure you don’t overpay.

 - About how long is each session and what does an average session consist of?